sullysbrain/ml-llm-llama2/readme.md

 I built out a web deployed LLM built with the help of LangChain and 'deployed' locally as a locally hosted server using StreamLit.
 The model itself currently uses the OpenAI API but my intent is to shift over to Meta's and Microsoft's Llama 2.0.

 As mentioned above, the web interface uses StreamLit running as localhost on my machine.
 Eventually, I plan to roll out using AWS.

+# AWS CLI Commands

+## Get list of EC2 Instances
+	aws ec2 describe-instances > saved_file.json
+		* this will save the instances as a locally saved .json file